liability in ohio car accidents

 Hire a skilled attorney to make their own assessments about the strength and value of your case.
 Insurance companies often downplay the facts in your case to protect their bottom line, while your attorney focuses on how to present your case in the most favorable light.

-What If I Suffered Injuries in a Car Accident That Wasn’t My Fault?
+What if I Suffered Injuries in a Car Accident That Wasn’t My Fault?

 If you were involved in an automobile accident and went to the hospital for injuries, you should keep a journal or log to document what happened.